doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

         .. parsed-literal::
            :class: highlight

-           pip3 install -r nrf/scripts/requirements-west-sbom.txt
+           pip3 install -r nrf/scripts/requirements-west-ncs-sbom.txt

 .. note::
-    The ``sbom`` command uses the `Scancode-Toolkit`_ that requires additional dependencies to be installed on a Linux system.
+    The ``ncs-sbom`` command uses the `Scancode-Toolkit`_ that requires additional dependencies to be installed on a Linux system.
     To install the required tools on Ubuntu, run::

       sudo apt install python-dev bzip2 xz-utils zlib1g libxml2-dev libxslt1-dev libpopt0